nogibjj/pyli/README.txt

 deletion systems, cached query systems and more.
 Stay tuned!

 Note:  To run doctests run:  ./liten -v, or test_liten.py for unittests

+CHANGE LOG:

+Added with 0.1.3:

+* Got rid of cruft.

 Added with 0.1.2: